miku/makta/README.md

 Turn [tabular data](https://en.wikipedia.org/wiki/Tab-separated_values) into a lookup table in [sqlite3](https://sqlite.org/).
 This is a working prototype.
 Some limitations:

-* no customizations, the table definition is fixed
+* no customizations, the table definition is fixed and TEXT, only, only

-* just string to string mapping
+> CREATE TABLE IF NOT EXISTS map (k TEXT, v TEXT)

 As a performance data point, an example dataset with 1B+ rows can be inserted and index in less than 2 hours on an